tusharrjadhav/VR-Application-development/README.md

 # VR-Application-development
 Summary how to create VR Application for Android

-Supported VR platform
+**Supported VR platform**
-●	Cardboard
+-	Cardboard
-●	Almost any smartphone on Android or iOS
+-	Almost any smartphone on Android or iOS
-●	Daydream
+-	Daydream
-●	Pixel, Pixel XL, Galaxy S8, ZenFone AR, etc. Daydream ready phone
+-	Pixel, Pixel XL, Galaxy S8, ZenFone AR, etc. Daydream ready phone

-SDKs
+**SDKs**
-●	Unity
+-	Unity
-●	Android/NDK
+-	Android/NDK
-●	iOS
+-	iOS
-●	Unreal (game engine)
+-	Unreal (game engine)

-Requirement
+**Requirement**
-Hardware
+*Hardware*
-●	Daydream: Daydream-ready phone and a Daydream View.
+-	Daydream: Daydream-ready phone and a Daydream View.
-●	Cardboard: Android device running Android 4.4 ‘KitKat’ (API 19) or higher and a Cardboard viewer.
+-	Cardboard: Android device running Android 4.4 ‘KitKat’ (API 19) or higher and a Cardboard viewer.
-Software
+*Software*
-●	Android Studio version 2.3.3 or higher.
+-	Android Studio version 2.3.3 or higher.
-●	Android SDK 7.1.1 ‘Nougat’ (API 25) or higher.
+-	Android SDK 7.1.1 ‘Nougat’ (API 25) or higher.
-●	Google VR SDK for Android version 1.80.0 or higher.
+-	Google VR SDK for Android version 1.80.0 or higher.

 Supported Formats
 Image Specifications
-●	png, jpeg, or gif. recommend use jpeg for improved compression.
+-	png, jpeg, or gif. recommend use jpeg for improved compression.
-●	Image dimensions should be powers of two (e.g. 2048 or 4096).
+-	Image dimensions should be powers of two (e.g. 2048 or 4096).
-●	Mono images should be 2:1 aspect ratio (e.g. 4096 x 2048).
+-	Mono images should be 2:1 aspect ratio (e.g. 4096 x 2048).
-●	Stereo images should be 1:1 aspect ratio (e.g. 4096 x 4096).
+-	Stereo images should be 1:1 aspect ratio (e.g. 4096 x 4096).
-●	Image need to be equirectangular format.
+-	Image need to be equirectangular format.
 Video specifications
-●	mp4s encoded with h264.
+-	mp4s encoded with h264.
-●	Mono videos should be 2:1 aspect ratio.
+-	Mono videos should be 2:1 aspect ratio.
-●	Stereo videos should be 1:1 aspect ratio.
+-	Stereo videos should be 1:1 aspect ratio.
-●	For maximum compatibility and quality.
+-	For maximum compatibility and quality.
 Provide both a monoscopic 1920x1080 video and a stereo video at 2048x2048 or higher.

 How to Use